-Similarly, the cause of Dupuytren’s contracture remains relatively unknown.
-Researchers have hypothesized that it may be associated with an autoimmune response, whereby the immune system attacks the body.
+Similarly, Dupuytren’s contracture cause remains relatively unknown.
+Researchers hypothesize that it may be associated with an autoimmune response.
 Dupuytren’s contracture more commonly affects older men that are of Northern European descent.
-Dupuytren’s contracture occurs frequently with conditions that cause contractures in other parts of the body.
+Dupuytren’s contracture occurs frequently with conditions that cause contractions in other parts of the body.

 While the cause of Dupuytren’s contracture is unknown, various factors have been identified that increase an individual’s risk of developing the condition, including:

-Treatments For De Quervain’s Tenosynovitis And Dupuytren’s ContractureDiagnosis of De Quervain’s tenosynovitis is usually based on the appearance of the wrist, location of the pain, and tenderness of the wrist at the base of the thumb.
-The Finklestein test is the most commonly used orthopedic test that is used to diagnose patients presenting with symptoms of De Quervain’s tenosynovitis.
+The Finklestein test is a common orthopedic test that can diagnose patients with symptoms of De Quervain’s tenosynovitis.
 This test involves making a fist, with the thumb placed in the palm of the hand.
 The patient is then asked to bend their wrist toward the outside.
 If the patient experiences pain, the test is positive and they may have De Quervain’s tenosynovitis.

 A diagnosis of Dupuytren’s contracture can usually be made by visualizing and palpating the affected hand.
 Physicians look for skin puckering on the palms and check for areas of knotting or banded tissue.
 In most cases, additional tests are not needed to diagnose this condition.

-Treatment for Dupuytren’s contracture that has progressed past the initial stages where the contracture is interfering with normal tasks, involves removing or breaking up the cords of tissue that have developed that are pulling the fingers toward the palm.
-There are various ways that this can be done, depending on the severity of the condition.
+Another procedure involves removing or breaking up the cords of tissue that are pulling the fingers toward the palm.
+There are various ways to do this, depending on the severity of the condition.

 Needling, also known as needle aponeurotomy or needle fasciotomy, is a technique that involves inserting a needle through the skin to puncture the cord of tissue.
-This technique can be performed on multiple fingers at the same time, and minimal physical therapy is needed after the procedure.
+This technique can be performed on multiple finger